Al Sharpton Calls Out PepsiCo Over Diversity Changes, Threatens To Boycott

 Although it is unknown if Starbuck’s inquiry is related to the changed policy from Pepsi, most likely it is due to the soft drink company’s status as a government contractor, this has not stopped him from taking credit.

-Starbuck also taunted Sharpton on Twitter (X) and called for the activist to debate him on diversity, equity and inclusion.
+Starbuck also taunted Sharpton on Twitter (X) and called for the activist to debate him on DEI.

 “If you think you’re sharp enough to debate this, then let’s debate DEI publicly without edits.
 Surely you’ll make incredible arguments and defeat my ideas for all to see.
 Or maybe you’ll cower and avoid the debate because you know that I’ll mop the floor with you and the horrific, partisan and racist policies known as DEI,” Starbuck wrote.